 Below is a summary of the Do’s and Don’ts as well as the NYS Department of Transportation TSMI 16-04 regulations.
 Please make sure to read these regulations.
 All artwork and subsequent painting of the boxes must be in compliance with these regulations.
-Review of these requirements will be discussed in an informational meeting which will be held in June/July.
+Review of these requirements will be discussed in an informational meeting which will be held in May.
 Participation in this meeting is required of all selected artists.

-- Park private vehicle away from intersection
+- Park private vehicle away from intersection.

 - Use caution and think safety first.
 Avoid standing or sitting along curb line.

 - Apply paint in a quality manner and clean up accidental spills, drips, and messy edges.